NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 ### Create Helper Functions

-We need two main helper functions: one to generate band names and another to perform the PCA:
+We need two main helper functions to generate the PCA.
+The first function generates band names and the second calculates the PCA.

 ```javascript